The AP Interview: Ukraine aims to restart occupied reactors

 But now the company faces a different problem.

-In an interview with The Associated Press, Energoatom President Petro Kotin said Energoatom could restart two of the reactors in a matter of days to protect safety installations as winter approaches and temperatures drop.
+In an interview with The Associated Press, Energoatom President Petro Kotin said the company could restart two of the reactors in a matter of days to protect safety installations as winter approaches and temperatures drop.

 “If you have low temperature, you will just freeze everything inside.
 The safety equipment will be damaged,” he said in his office at the company’s Kyiv headquarters.
 “So you need heating and the only heating is going to come from the working reactor.”

+But there is still a risk as long as there are nuclear fuel assemblies inside, Kotin explained.
+Intentional damage to the reactors or the safety and cooling equipment, or a failure of those systems due to cold temperatures, could still lead to disaster.

+“You have residual heat and you should constantly provide the coolant for these fuel assemblies.
+If you stop cooling, then you will have meltdown.
+And that is how it works,” he said.

-Russian troops occupy the plant and the surrounding area, including the nearby town of Energodar where thousands of Ukrainian workers continue to maintain the facility.
-The plant is also the only source of heat for the town, Kotin said.
+Russian troops occupy the plant and the surrounding area, including the nearby city of Enerhodar, while thousands of Ukrainian workers continue to maintain the facility.
+The plant is the city’s only source of heat, Kotin said.

 Energoatom could make a decision as early as Wednesday to restart the reactors.